 STEP THREE: Once you remove the cake from the oven, use a fork or the handle of a wooden spoon to poke holes throughout the cake.

-STEP FOUR: Mix the boiling water with Jello and stir until dissolved, then add cold water.
-Pour over the entire cake, allowing the Jello mixture to seep into all the holes you poked with the fork or spoon.
+STEP FOUR: Mix the boiling water with the jello and stir until dissolved, then add cold water.
+Pour over the entire cake, allowing the jello mixture to seep into all the holes you poked with the fork or spoon.

-PRO TIP: When you’re pouring the cream into the holes, tap the pan on the counter a few times to get rid of any air bubbles and make sure the cream fills the holes completely.
+When you’re pouring the jello into the holes, tap the pan on the counter a few times to get rid of any air bubbles, and make sure the jello fills the holes completely.

 STEP FIVE: Once cool, cover the top of your cake with an even layer of Cool Whip.
-I love using strawberry Jello and whipped topping with a few sliced fresh strawberries before serving.
+I love topping the whipped topping with a few sliced fresh strawberries before serving.

-IN THE FRIDGE: Any leftover cake should be stored in the fridge for one to three days, tightly wrapped with plastic wrap.
+IN THE FRIDGE: Any leftover cake should be stored in the fridge for 2 to 3 days, tightly wrapped with plastic wrap.

-IN THE FREEZER: If you’re going to freeze this easy Jello poke cake, you should do so after baking, poking, and adding the Jello.
-You’ll want to leave off the Cool Whip and fresh fruit until you’re ready to serve.
-Make sure to store in an airtight container to keep it fresh.
+IN THE FREEZER: To freeze this easy jello poke cake, do so after baking, poking, and adding the jello.
+Leave off the Cool Whip and toppings until you’re ready to serve.
+Make sure to store it in an airtight container to keep it fresh.
 It will last about a month in the freezer.
-When you’re ready to eat, you can thaw in the fridge until it’s time to serve.
+When you’re ready to eat, you can thaw it in the fridge until it’s time to serve.

-I love how versatile jello poke cake is.
-You can use virtually any flavors of Jello and top with fresh fruit.
-After baking a white or vanilla cake, you can use orange, lime, lemon, raspberry, peach, pineapple or even cherry jello to make this yummy treat.
+You can use virtually any flavor of jello and top it with fresh fruit.
+After baking a white or vanilla cake, you can use orange, lime, lemon, raspberry, peach, pineapple, or even cherry jello to make this yummy treat.
 You could even use chocolate pudding if you don’t want a fruit flavor.